 I didn’t want to just work as a company employee.
 I wanted to make something useful using the latest technologies.
 My year as Co-founder of Dakakenna has been challenging but necessary.
 I have the chance to experience and learn new things.
 I deal with Iraqi merchants who have been trading for over 30 years.
 Dakakenna is a new idea for them, so I spend a lot of time teaching merchants how to think and make a difference with low costs.

 If you ask people here how to launch a business, they’ll always say they need lots of money.
 That’s not true.
-I get a lot of joy from managing Dakakenna because I am my own boss and the first tech startup in Mosul.”
+I get a lot of joy from managing Dakakenna because I am my own boss and the first startup and technology entrepreneur in Mosul.”